ndp/ndp.github.io/_posts/2017-02-19-test-pantry-test-data-factory.md

 ---

-On two recent Javascript data-based projects, we needed to build test data.
+On two recent Javascript data-based projects, we needed to data to feed into our tests.
 For many years I've used [Thoughtbot's Factory Girl](https://github.com/thoughtbot/factory_girl) for Ruby, but couldn't find the equivalent for Javascript.
-There are several, but I found the syntax picky, and it didn't seem like they offered enough benefits to use them.
-In Javascript, because of the nice object literal format, it's pretty easy to just hard-code  test data yourself, and that must be what most people do.
+There are several, but I found the syntax baroque, and the benefits didn't justify the complexity.
+And of course in Javascript, because of the nice object literal format, it's pretty easy to just hard-code  test data yourself.
+And that must be what most people do.
 But as I built out more and more tests, I saw how a tool would help.
 So I created [Test Pantry](https://github.com/ndp-software/test-pantry).

-Test Pantry takes care of problems you run into when you do it yourself.
-Common fields or behaviors can be reptitive or error prone using object literals.
+Test Pantry takes care of problems you run into when you do it yourself. **Common fields** or will appear across multiple object literals.
 Let's say all objects have unique IDs.
 Writing this into every single factory method is a bit tedious.
-Test Pantry allows you to define a single factory/trait such as `has-id`, and mix it into any of your model objects.
+Test Pantry allows you to DRY these up, and define a single factory trait and mix it into any of your model objects.

-Another hassle is having to create networks of objects, with relationships to each other.
-More than a couple objects and this quickly grows complex.
+Another hassle is having to create a network of objects, with inter-dependent relationships.
+With more than a couple objects, this grows complex.
 Test Pantry provides a couple tools to make this easier.

 Finally, I incorporated a unique feature to test data factories: seedable random data.
 Test Pantry will generate random values, but each factory has its own "seed" that causes a predictable sequence to be emitted.
 From the docs: